 Medical Aid in Dying laws are referred to by the acronym MAID and are also known as Death with Dignity laws.
-In
+In the U.S., these laws always apply only to mentally capable adults with terminal illnesses.

 There are strict requirements.
 The person making the request must be: